you can’t do it all alone: learn when and how to ask for help

 far too often, people neglect to ask for help from others because they assume that they don’t know anyone who can help. in reality, there is no way to arrive at certainty about what other people know until you ask.

-it’s easy to write-off your immediate social circle, work colleagues, or family members. telling yourself, “oh, well, they’ve never been in a situation like this one, so even if they were willing to help, they couldn’t,” allows you to stay in your comfort zone and avoid showing vulnerability. but it might force you to go the long way around achieving your goals.
+it’s easy to write off your immediate social circle, work colleagues, or family members. telling yourself, “oh, well, they’ve never been in a situation like this one, so even if they were willing to help, they couldn’t,” allows you to stay in your comfort zone and avoid showing vulnerability. but it might force you to go the long way around to achieving your goals.

-even if your circle of friends, family members, and co-workers can’t help directly, they might know someone who can. this is what David Brooks, author of The Second Mountain calls “communalism”, the mindset that generates rich, thick relationships between people and fosters a purposeful sense of community over individuality and tribalism.
+even if your circle of friends, family members, and co-workers can’t help directly, they might know someone who can. this is what David Brooks, author of The Second Mountain calls “communalism,” the mind-set that generates rich relationships between people and fosters a purposeful sense of community over individuality and tribalism.